Page 1 of 4

 The setting is a small village in southwestern Anatolia in the waning years of the Ottoman Empire.
 Everyone there speaks Turkish, though they write it in Greek letters.
 It’s a place that has room for a professional blasphemer; where a brokenhearted aga finds solace in the arms of a Circassian courtesan who isn’t Circassian at all; where a beautiful Christian girl named Philothei is engaged to a Muslim boy named Ibrahim.

 But all of this will change when Turkey enters the modern world.
-Epic in sweep, intoxicating in its sensual detail, Birds Without Wings is an enchantment.
-(From the publisher.)
+Epic in sweep, intoxicating in its sensual detail, is an enchantment. (.)